fegaras/DIQL/README.md

 ## Installation:

-DIQL requires Scala 2.11, Apache Spark, and/or Apache Flink.
+DIQL requires Scala 2.11, Apache Spark, and/or Apache Flink, and/or Twitter Cascading/Scalding.

 ### Installation on Spark